alexpolt/alexpolt.github.io/src/atomic-data.md

   Observing the memory operation's reordering in the act was a nice experience.
 Slowly I got the intuition for what happens and solved the problem.
 It took me just two release fences.
-  Here I'd like to mention the following observation: if a thread read a variable that's behind a release barrier, it means all the memory stores before the observed value has reached the memory.
+  Here I'd like to mention the following observation: if a thread reads a variable that's behind a release barrier, it means all the memory stores before the observed value has reached the memory.
 I mean, if your reads are dependent then you can skip having an acquire fence.